spandanfoldt/RV32I-CPU/Modified Testbench/README.md

-I made a simple Testbench for Maindatapath.sv.
+I made a simple Testbench for MainDatapath.sv.

 I am also attaching the waveforms for reference.